10 Tips For Safe Motorcycle Riding In California

 One of the most fundamental safety precautions is to always don a full-face helmet that meets the Department of Transportation’s standards.
 It should fit properly and be securely fastened to your head to provide optimal protection.

-Protective clothing also plays a significant role in minimizing the risk of injury in case of an accident, like leather or armored jackets, gloves, and pants.
+Protective clothing also plays a significant role in minimizing the risk of injury in the event of an accident, such as leather or armored jackets, gloves, and pants.
 These items not only shield you from road rash and abrasions in the event of a fall but also offer a layer of protection against the elements.

 2. Obey Traffic Signs

-In California, the state’s roadways are subject to a range of speed limits that correspond to different road types.
+In California, the state’s roadways are subject to a range of speed limits that correspond to different types of roads.
 However, responsible motorcycle riding extends beyond following signs or traffic lights; it also requires adjusting your speed to accommodate the road and avoid a fatal accident.

 3. Reduce Your Lack of Visibility